CyberSource/cybersource-rest-client-dotnet/docs/InstrumentIdentifierApi.md

 <a name="deleteinstrumentidentifier"></a>
 # **DeleteInstrumentIdentifier**
-> void DeleteInstrumentIdentifier (string tokenId)
+> void DeleteInstrumentIdentifier (string profileId, string tokenId)

 Delete an Instrument Identifier